-Beach safety: Martin County Ocean Rescue manages the safety of beach goers at four guarded beaches.
-For guard tower locations, click here.
+Beaches: Martin County Ocean Rescue manages the safety of beach goers at four guarded beaches.
 Advisory signs are posted at all non-guarded beaches.
-For daily updates on current beach conditions throughout Martin County, call (772) 320-3112 for a pre-recorded message.
+For daily updates on current beach conditions throughout Martin County, please call Martin County's Beach Information Hotline at (772) 320-3112.

 Algae bloom toxicity levels: The Florida Department of Environmental Protection (DEP), Florida Fish and Wildlife Conservation Commission (FWC) and Florida’s water management districts collect samples when algae blooms are observed.
-View DEP's sampling results here.
+(View DEP's sampling results)

 Citizens are advised, if they have any suspected algae-related illness or health effects due to exposure, to see their physician and report illness to the Florida Poison Control Center at (800) 222-1222.